coderrio/Coderr.Client.AspNet.Mvc5/src/Coderr.Client.AspNet.Mvc5/README.txt

 Welcome to codeRR!

-We try to answer questions as fast as we can at our forum: http://discuss.coderrapp.com.
-If you have any trouble at all, don't hesitate to post a message there.

 This library is the client library of codeRR.
-What it does is to pick different kinds of errors both in the ASP pipeline and in MVC pipeline.
+CodeRR detects and reports different types of errors both in the ASP pipeline and in the MVC pipeline.

-However, this library do not process the information but require a codeRR server for that.
+However, the library doesn’t process the generated information.
+Information processing is done by the codeRR server which you will need to install.

-You can either install the open source server from https://github.com/coderrapp/coderr.server, or use our hosted service at https://coderrapp.com/live.
+For a server with full functionality, we recommend you to use our hosted service at https://coderrapp.com/live.
+But you can also use and install the open source server version from https://github.com/coderrapp/coderr.server.

+For any questions that you might have, please use our forum at http://discuss.coderrapp.com.
+At the forum, we will try to answer questions as fast as we can and post answers to questions that have already been asked.
+Don't hesitate to use it!

 Configuration
 =============

-To start with, you need to configure the connection to the codeRR server, this code is typically added in your Global.Asax or Startup.cs.
-This information is found either in our hosted service or in your installed codeRR server.
+Start by configuring the connection to the codeRR server.
+The code below is typically added in your global.asax or Startup.cs.
+The configuration settings is found either in codeRR Live or in your installed codeRR server.

     public class MvcApplication : System.Web.HttpApplication
     {